devkoustavdas/supply-chain-and-sales-analysis/README.md

 # Supply Chain and sales analysis

-The supply chain dataset on which the analysis is done is attached along with the files as `DataCoSupplyChainDataset.csv`.
+The supply chain dataset from DataCo on which the analysis is done is attached along with the files as `DataCoSupplyChainDataset.csv`.
 The full analysis is done on `Analysis.ipynb`.
-The `customer_clusters.csv` has all the customers segmented into 5 categories.
+The `customer_clusters.csv` sheet has all the customers segmented into 5 categories.

 ## Overview